-By Mark Robinson of HandicappedPets.com (published in Animal Wellness Magazine)
+By Mark Robinson of WalkinPets.com (published in Animal Wellness Magazine)

 Causes of Amputation

 The most common cause of amputation is bone cancer of the leg.
 Bone cancer is usually a very painful and debilitating disease.
-Fortunately, the animal can get a great deal of relief from the amputation and, even if the cancer has spread, can live a longer, happier, healthier life without the diseased limb.
+Fortunately, the animal can get a great deal of relief from the amputation and, even if the cancer has spread, can live a longer and healthier life without the diseased limb.

 Other common causes include accident, abuse, untreated fractures that become septic, and neurological disorders, and congenital birth defects.
 Typically, an animal with a painful leg injury will become lethargic and depressed.
-Once the leg is removed, the pain is gone and their relief is almost immediate.
+Once the leg is removed, the pain is gone, and their relief is almost immediate.
+Over time a dog’s body will realign itself, adjusting naturally to life using it’s remaining limbs.

 Methods of Amputation – Should you consider a prosthetic replacement?

 Dr. Martin Kaufmann, a leader in the field of canine orthotics and prosthetics explains, “If there is no medical reason to amputate the whole leg, then the decision of how much to amputate depends on the overall health of the animal and the attitude of the owner.
-A three-legged animal can live a long, happy, healthy life as long as his remaining legs continue to function.
-If another leg is injured due to the extra weight it needs to carry, then animal is lost.”
+A three-legged animal can live a long, happy, healthy life as long as his remaining legs continue to function”.

 Almost any animal; horses, sheep, goats, can be fitted with a prosthetic although “Cats,” says Dr. Kauffman, “are often extremely resistant to the idea of an attachment to their body.”

 Care needs to be taken, especially at first.
 Possibly the greatest hazard to a new amputee dog is a slippery floor.
-Throw rugs, Paw Wax or Pet Boots can be a good answer.
+Throw rugs, paw wax or Pet Boots can be a good answer.
 It is critical that the health of the remaining leg be watched carefully.
-If necessary a splint or brace can be used.
+In many cases, the dog is placing additional stress on the remaining “healthy” leg.
+If necessary a splint or brace can be used to provide additional joint support.

-Front leg amputation can be slightly more difficult for an animal as the weight of the head needs to be compensated for with balance and additional muscle.
+Since most of an animal’s weight is carried in the front end, a front leg amputation can be slightly more difficult for an animal.
+The weight of the head needs to be compensated for with balance and additional muscle.
 This is always the case with horses, who generally cannot compensate for a front leg amputation.

 A three-legged dog must not become overweight!
-This is a key to maintaining the dogs health.
-Excess weight puts a huge strain on the remaining leg and can cause further injury.
+A balanced diet and regular exercise are key to maintaining the dog’s health.
+Excess weight puts a huge strain on the remaining leg and can cause further injury and lead to incapacitation later in life.
+Rear amputee dogs may benefit from additional hip support on their healthy leg.
+The combined compression and lift of a hip brace can help to alleviate hip pain and prevent injury.

 In many cases, a Dog Wheelchair is not necessary for a three-legged dog although it can be a handy convenience.
-It can help prevent the dog from getting overtired on long walks.
+With the support of a wheelchair, It can prevent the dog from getting overtired on long walks.
 Typically, the dog’s caretaker will carry the dog wheelchair and observe closely for signs of tiredness.
 As soon as the dog slows down, he or she can be placed in the dog wheels for the walk home.
 In addition, the dog wheelchair can be used while the animal is losing weight and becoming accustomed to the amputation.
+Senior tripod dogs may develop arthritis or joint conditions caused by the added strain of the additional weight on their remaining limb, in this case a wheelchair can help to keep a dog active and mobile.

 “We tried socks, and even a pet boot, but Angel won’t have it and chews it off every time.
 She’s an active dog who is smart and full of life” explains her Rockford, IL mom.